isomerpages/nlb-mobile-guide/pages/Parent.md

 breadcrumb: Bond through Reading and Learning
 title: Bond through Reading and Learning
 ---
-There are many ways to bond with your loved ones through reading and learning!
-The infographic below is a great place to start.<br>

 ![An infographic with tips on how to bond through reading and learning.](/images/Parent.png)
 <a href="/images/Parent.png">Click to enlarge</a>